lilSpeedwagon/zoo/README.md

 But I would like to implement some of these basic tools by myself for better understanding of "guts" of the modern web frameworks.
 So it is a C++ pet project intended for the implementation of the basic web service, tools and environment from scratch (or almost from scratch).

+Target web service is a simple CRUD API generator.
+As a service user I can define API schema and data model.
+Described CRUD API with the simple database will be automatically deployed.

-## Roadmap
+## Framework core roadmap
-- async HTTP server :white_check_mark:
+- async HTTP server and client :white_check_mark:
 - logger :white_check_mark:
 - static configs :white_check_mark:
-- HTTP client :white_check_mark:
 - global components system :white_check_mark:
 - test system :white_check_mark:
 - key-value database
 - deploy system
 - caches
 - log storage service
-- log storage UI
-- metrics storage
-- metrics storage UI
+- metrics storage service
 - document database
 - dynamic configs service
 - auth service
+- API gateway
 - TBD

+## CRUD API service roadmap
+- API configs service
+- CRUD API provider
+- statistics service
+- auth service
+- API gateway

 ## Stack
 - C++17